TaxReformYYC/report-generator-2021/README.md

 ## R

-`R` has some dependencies that are not available in Ubuntu 16.04 (Xenial) PPAs.
+`R` has some dependencies that are not available from Ubuntu 16.04 (Xenial) PPAs.
 They need to be installed into the `R` environment directly.

 Execute the following to open the `R` command prompt: